Advancing Indigenous Knowledge and Education Initiative

 For Indigenous students enrolled full‑time at McGill

-Stream B provides supporting the costs of Indigenous undergraduate/graduate students wishing to attend conferences and workshops that enhance learning, research, and professional development.
+Stream B provides supporting the costs (up to $3000) of Indigenous undergraduate and graduate students wishing to participate in conferences, events, and workshops that enhance their learning and research, particularly in relation to Indigenous communities, perspectives, and issues.

 Examples include: